-This report was prepared by Dr. James Hedlund under contract with the Governors Highway Safety Association (GHSA), the national association of state and territorial highway safety offices that address behavioral highway-safety issues, including drugimpaired driving.
+This report, originally released in September 2015, was prepared by Dr. James Hedlund under contract with the Governors Highway Safety Association (GHSA), the national association of state and territorial highway safety offices that address behavioral highway-safety issues, including drugimpaired driving.
 An open forum on drugged driving at GHSA's 2014 Annual Meeting noted the need for this type of resource.
 Funding was provided by the Foundation for Advancing Alcohol Responsibility (Responsibility.org).